 - On the ground contacts who can provide first-hand information about a project or plant

-Where possible, steel plant data is circulated for review to researchers familiar with local conditions and languages.
-Reviewers and collaborators include Global Efficiency Intelligence, Steel On The Net, Centre for Research on Energy and Clean Air, Spatial Finance Initiative, Council on Energy, Environment and Water (CEEW), Ember Climate, Raven Ridge Resources, and many other individual contributors.
+Where possible, iron and steel plant data is circulated for review to researchers familiar with local conditions and languages.
+Reviewers and collaborators include Global Efficiency Intelligence, Centre for Research on Energy and Clean Air, Spatial Finance Initiative, Council on Energy, Environment and Water (CEEW), Ember Climate, Raven Ridge Resources, and many other individual contributors.

 Plant Capacity and Actual Production

-Capacity is defined as the tonnes of crude steel per annum that a steel plant is capable of producing with units currently onsite.
-Production is actual tonnes of crude steel per annum produced at a plant in a recent year.
+Capacity is defined as the tonnes of crude iron or steel per annum that a plant is capable of producing with units currently onsite.
+Production is actual tonnes of crude iron or steel per annum produced at a plant in a given year.

 The Global Steel Plant Tracker provides a sum total crude steelmaking capacity and ironmaking capacity (across all production methods) for each plant.
 Steelmaking is a process that uses a furnace to produce crude steel from pig iron/hot metal, direct reduced iron/sponge iron, and/or scrap steel.
 Thus, steelmaking capacity and actual production refers to the output of steelmaking furnaces.
 Ironmaking is the process of producing liquid iron by reducing iron ore with either metallurgical coal (to produce pig iron/hot metal) or a reducing gas or elemental carbon produced from natural gas or coal (to produce direct reduced iron/sponge iron).
 Thus, ironmaking capacity refers to the output of ironmaking furnaces/units.